NickMyers217/advent_of_code_2018_nim/README.md

 The problems are on the [AOC website](https://adventofcode.com/2018/).

-While many people approach AOC competitively and try to solve the problems for speed, my code is optimized for different goals.
+While many people approach AOC competitively and try to solve the problems for speed, my code is *attempting* to optimize for different goals.

 - The code is developed with TDD (I might not do this every day due to time restrictions, but I really would like to.
 I'll try to come back and fill in days I miss later)